timsampson/cs50club/README.md

 ##### Authentication and Authorization

 1. Authentication is handled by Google's login.
-2. Authorization is based on the user's level, teacher or student.
+2. Authorization is based on the user's level, teacher or student, which is read from the Spreadsheet.

 ##### Data